-This subject presents the ethics as an intrinsic component of dental practice and explained different ethical points in the relation between the patient and dentist in dental medicine.
-The focus will be on dental ethics that deals with moral issues in dental practice.
-In view of important role of a dentist as a health professional he have to know about the patients' rights.
-The dentist is educated and trained on the treatment of both surgical and medical diseases related to the oral cavity as well as obtaining skills on different dental procedures.
+This subject presents ethics as an intrinsic component of dental practice and explains different ethical points in the relationship between the patient and the dentist in dental medicine.
+The focus will be on dental ethics which deals with moral issues in dental practice.
+Given the important role of a dentist as a health professional, they have to know about patients' rights.
+The dentist is educated and trained in the treatment of both surgical and medical diseases related to the oral cavity as well as obtaining skills on different dental procedures.
 Another important subject to be discussed is the dentists' rights in the community and law.
-As long as dentistry has exist, dentists have been facing difficult ethical dilemmas.
-But recently the complexity of the ethical issues faced by the dentists has increased.
+As long as dentistry has existed, dentists have faced difficult ethical dilemmas.
+But recently, the complexity of the ethical issues faced by dentists has increased.